Carryace/LeetCode/Research/T8: NodeJs/NodeJs Performance enhancing.md

 ## Solution to nodeJs cluster mode -> PM2
 `PM2` is a nodeJs cluster management tool that is currently used in most of nodeJs prod deployment.

+`$ pm2 start index.js -i 0`

+it will start your app with clusters that pm2 feels fit, or you can enter some numbers there to have pm2 running with a fixed number of threads

+`$ pm2 monit`

+it starts a shell interface for you to better monitor how your app node is working

+`$ pm2 delete index`

+It can stop your app from running

+Normally, we are not going to use it unless we have a very good reason for it